joemoose/psiops/docs/combat.md

 #### Ambushing the Opponents

-If you *ambush* the enemy, you don’t make an initiative roll.
-Instead, you and your teammates act first in the first turn and gain *advantage* on all *action rolls*.
+If you *ambush* the enemy, you don't make an *initiative roll*.
+Instead, you and your team each take a turn in the combat round and gain *advantage* on *action rolls*.
 The enemy takes no turn in the first combat round.

 Afterward, in the second and subsequent rounds, combat proceeds as usual: your squad takes the first turn, followed by the opposing force.

 !!! tip

 	Because your squad always acts first in the second round, an ambush gives you two consecutive turns before the enemy can respond.
-This is a powerful tactical advantage.
+This is a commanding tactical advantage.
 Exploit it.

 #### Being Ambushed

-If the enemy ambushes you, your squad doesn’t take a turn in the first round of combat.
+If the enemy *ambushes* you, your squad doesn’t take a turn in the first round of combat.
 You can take no actions or move until the second round, and the enemy goes first.
 In the second and subsequent rounds, combat proceeds as usual.

 ## Simultaneous Actions

-During your turn, all your squad’s actions and moves occur **at the same time**.
+During your turn, all actions and moves for your entire squad occur **at the same time**.
 Everyone declares their actions and moves for the current turn upfront, before any results are determined.
 Actions and moves are not declared individually by each player and then resolved one at a time.

 !!! note

-	The GM will give you a general sense of what the enemy is doing to help you plan your actions.
+	Ask questions.
+The GM can give you a general sense of what the enemy is doing to help you plan your actions.

 ### Interrupting Turns

-You may hold an action and specify a trigger, for example, “I wait until the enemy rounds the corner.”
-When the trigger occurs, you act immediately, interrupting the enemy’s turn.
+You may hold your action and specify a trigger, for example, “I wait until the enemy rounds the corner.”
+IF the trigger occurs, you act immediately, interrupting the enemy’s turn.

 ## Determining the Results

 As described in [Actions](playing.md#actions), the outcome of any *risky* or *uncertain* action you attempt is determined by an *action roll*.
-Because nearly every decision and action you make in combat is perilous, you’ll make an *action roll* whenever you declare an action during your turn.
+Since nearly every action you take in combat is risky, you’ll make an *action roll* whenever you declare an action during your turn.

 ## Attacking